Freihaut/Freihaut_Goeritz-2022-Data_Analysis_Code/README.md

 ### General Information

 This repository contains the data and data analysis code, which was used in the longitudinal field study data about the relationship between computer keyboard typing behavior and emotional states.

-The corresponding research paper is currently submitted and has not been published yet.
+The corresponding research paper is: Freihaut, P. & Göritz, A. S. (2022).
+Unlocking feelings with a password – An investigation of the relationship between keyboard typing and affective states.
+Manuscript in review.
+Preprint available at http://dx.doi.org/10.2139/ssrn.4206734

 The data was analyzed with Python (3.8.12)